 Regardless, Patrick’s body wants what his head does not, and so a battle rages within him: “I want you, I don’t want you, I want you, I don’t want you… I’m stalking you & now I have to get pass-out drunk because I am so jealous thinking about you with other men!”

-And Ruth thinks: “I love him!
+“I love him!
 He passed out in my bed & thinks we did it!
 Of course, we didn’t, but I won’t tell him the truth until it’s too late.”

 So Ruth manipulates Patrick into thinking that they spent a drunken night together.
-Worse, to come, she makes him believe she’s pregnant.
+Worse to come, she makes him believe she’s pregnant.

 Patrick, being the old-fashioned type, agrees to marry Ruth.
 However, he’s got work in Venezuela, so that’s where Ruth is to live for the next several months.
 One thing about Ruth is that she’s no wishy-washy person; she knows her mind, as devious as it is.
 It’s in for a penny, in for a pound with her.